tendermint/spec/rust-spec/lightclient/detection/detection_002_reviewed.md

                 return (ev, common, auxLS, FoundEvidence)
             }
             else {
-                // the peer agrees with the trace, we move common forward
+                // the peer agrees with the trace, we move common forward.
                 // we could delete auxLS as it will be overwritten in
                 // the next iteration
                 common := trace[i]